Razeeman/Android-Popular-Libraries-Cheatsheet/README.md

 <a name="room-tag"></a>
 # Room [![Maven][room-mavenbadge]][room-maven] [![Source][room-sourcebadge]][room-source]

 The Room persistence library provides an abstraction layer over SQLite to allow for more robust database access.
 Provides compile time verification of SQL queries.
 Can work with LiveData and RxJava.
+Part of the AAC - android architecture components.

 ```java
 dependencies {